dart-lang/language/working/control-flow-collections/feature-specification.md

 number of times or for each of a series of items in an Iterable.
 In an expression context, it's useful if you want to produce more than one value.

-If we add spread syntax, then that covers some of these use cases.
-Spreading is fine, but when you want to do more than just insert a sequence in place, it forces you to chain a series of higher-order methods together to express what you want.
+Spread syntax covers some of these use cases, but when you want to do more than just insert a sequence in place, it forces you to chain a series of higher-order methods together to express what you want.
 That can get cumbersome, especially if you're mixing both repetition and conditional logic.
 You always *can* solve that using some combination of `map()`, `where()`, and `expand()`, but the result isn't always readable.

 So this proposal also lets you use `for` inside a collection literal.
 That turns, for example, this code: